 Excavate the trench to the specified depth and grade shown in the design plan.
-To accommodate the gravel bedding or filter material, excavate the trench to at least 3" below the design bottom elevation of the pipe (or as shown on the design plans).
+To accommodate the sand/gravel bedding and filter material, excavate the trench to the depth specified below the design bottom elevation of the pipe.
+Ensure trenching meets OSHA requirements.